Key Visual for Net Zero and Nature Positive Theatre

 Session Learnings:

-• Understanding of the various transition-related instruments currently used in the market, the standards and frameworks available, setting credible KPIs, and pricing risk for high-emitting sectors.
+• Understanding of the various transition-related instruments currently used in the market, the standards and frameworks available, and how to set credible KPIs.

 • Practical ways to align incentives across stakeholders: borrowers, lenders, regulators, and investors, while avoiding greenwashing through robust data, disclosures, and verification.

-• What actually unlocks capital at scale, using real case examples, including common pitfalls, opportunities of taking action now, and how leading institutions move from plans to funded transactions.
+• What actually unlocks capital at scale; understanding of common pitfalls, and the opportunities of taking action now.

 Post-Event Actions: